MicrosoftDocs/bot-docs/articles/bot-framework-design-overview.md

 If you are building a bot, it is safe to assume that you are expecting users to use it.
 It is also safe to assume that you are hoping that users will prefer the bot experience over alternative experiences like apps, websites, phone calls, and other means of addressing their particular needs.
 In other words, your bot is competing for users' time against things like apps and websites.
-So, how can you maximize the odds that your bot will achieve it's ultimate goal of attracting and keeping users?
+So, how can you maximize the odds that your bot will achieve its ultimate goal of attracting and keeping users?
 It's simply a matter of prioritizing the right factors when designing your bot.

 ## Factors that do not guarantee a bot's success